sdneon/LDraw_Model_Viewer/README.md

 ## Dev Notes
 * `ldr.ds` is all-in-one script embedded into ldr.exe the SEApp.
-  * parts-server.ts & file-fetcher.ds are obsolete and no longer update to Phase 3 codes.
+  * parts-server.ts & file-fetcher.ds are obsolete and no longer updated to Phase 3 codes.
+  * To turn into a SEApp, use my [makeSea](https://github.com/sdneon/makeSea):
+    ```
+    node makeSea.js ldr.ds
+    ```
+    which produces the SEApp, ldr.exe.
+* If you are making your own SEApp, use some bundler like [webpack](https://webpack.js.org/) or browserify like [my browserifySEApp](https://github.com/sdneon/browserifySEApp) to bundle/pack/minify and embed dependencies into your bootstrap script.
+  * Use an online minifier like [Minify JS Online](minify-js.com/) to further compress the outputs.
+  * PS: browserify may be outdated and does not keep up with the latest JS syntax.

 ## Portable Viewer Mod
 Just follow the steps in `Run Server to Generate Data for Portable Viewer`.